qenya/martyrs.gallery/src/currentshow.md

 **Saturday 13 October, 2pm**

-Artist walk-and-talk: Join Vivienne Lynn in the gallery for a discussion of her tecniques and the meaning of her work.
+Artist walk-and-talk: Join Vivienne Lynn in the gallery for a discussion of her techniques and the meaning of her work.

 **Saturday 20 October, 2pm**